Pispros/react-tools/README.md

  -p ----------> generate a page.

-Imports automatically the page in the App.js

- -i ----------> import component in a page.[... -i component_name page_name]"
+ -i ----------> import component in a page.[... -i component_name page_name]" Imports automatically the page in the App.js

-  react-ninjamer-tools -s <Service_name>
+ -s <Service_name>

 # Have a good time hacking my ninja